We're promoting young people’s voices to the property industry and raising youth homelessness up the agenda

 Youth homelessness is a huge and dynamic problem.
 Young people at risk of, and who end up, homeless are often vulnerable with complex needs; without the right support, homelessness can be extremely damaging to their lives and future prospects.

-Robust research can give us a clear picture of the issues involved and the provision available, and tell us what works and what doesn’t, helping to better understand the root causes of youth homelessness, strengthen support, identify solutions and ultimately improve the lives of young people.
+Robust research can give us a clear picture of the issues involved and the provision available, and tell us what works and what doesn’t.
+This helps us to better understand the root causes of youth homelessness, strengthen support, identify solutions and ultimately improve the lives of young people.

 LandAid teamed up with Comic Relief to fund Homeless Link's sixth Young and Homeless study, which surveys local authorities and support services, interviews young people, and examines case studies.